costinchen/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
 TencentOS Linux 3 is now using upstream kernel 5.4.119 and 5.4.241 on our stable branch with some features for tencentos.
-We have RHEL patches for Secure Boot support.
+We have lockdown and other patches applied to the longterm kernel.

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?